Presidency of Abraham Lincoln: Election of 1864

 By August, Republicans across the country were experiencing feelings of extreme anxiety, fearing that Lincoln would be defeated.
 The outlook was so grim that Thurlow Weed told the president directly that his "re-election was an impossibility."
 Acknowledging this, Lincoln wrote and signed a pledge that, if he should lose the election, he would nonetheless defeat the Confederacy by an all-out military effort before turning over the White House:

 Lincoln's re-election prospects grew brighter after the Union Navy seized Mobile Bay in late August and General Sherman captured Atlanta a few weeks later.
 These victories relieved Republicans' defeatist anxieties, energized the Union-Republican alliance, and helped to restore popular support for the administration's war strategy.
-The 1864 Democratic National Convention met at the end of August, nominating General George McClellan as their presidential candidate.
+The 1864 Democratic National Convention met at the end of August, nominating General George McClellan as its presidential candidate.
 The divided Democrats adopted a platform calling for peace with the Confederacy, but McClellan himself favored continuing the war.
 McClellan agonized over accepting the nomination, but after the Union victory in Atlanta, he accepted the nomination with a public letter.

 Confederate leaders hoped that a McClellan victory would lead to the beginning of peace negotiations, potentially leaving an independent Confederacy in place.
 The Republicans mobilized support against the Democratic platform, calling it "The Great Surrender to the Rebels in Arms."
-The final election results gave Lincoln a major victory, as he took 55% of the popular vote and 212 of the 233 electoral votes.
-Lincoln's proportion of the popular vote was the largest share won by any presidential candidate since Andrew Jackson's 1832 re-election.
+Lincoln won a major victory, taking 55% of the popular vote and 212 of the 233 electoral votes.
+Lincoln's proportion of the popular was the largest that any presidential candidate had won since Andrew Jackson's 1832 re-election.
 Republican victories extended to other races, as the party gained dominant majorities in both houses of Congress and Republicans won nearly all of the gubernatorial races.